 The Risk Appetite is approved by the Board of Directors on an annual basis as part of the strategic planning process.
 The Risk Appetite is expressed through both qualitative statements and quantitative measures.
-It is underpinned by the Strategic Risk Objectives which include:
+During 2023 these were underpinned by the following Strategic Risk Objectives: